madetech/handbook/team-norms/development_practices.md

 ## Document the decision making process using ADR

-Software design choices should be recorded using [ADR's](https://github.com/madetech/architecture-decision-log) (ADR stands for Architecture decision record)
+Software design choices should be recorded using ADR's in our Architecture decision [git repository.](https://github.com/madetech/architecture-decision-log)